sensu/sensu-docs/content/sensu-go/6.8/observability-pipeline/observe-process/send-data-sumo-logic.md

     {{< figure src="/images/go/sensu_plus/http_logs_and_metrics_source.png" alt="Select options for HTTP Logs & Metrics source" link="/images/go/sensu_plus/http_logs_and_metrics_source.png" target="_blank" >}}

 8. In the HTTP Source Address prompt, copy the listed URL and click OK.
-You will use this URL in the next step as the `SUMOLOGIC_URL` value for the secret in your Sensu [handler][9] definition.
+You will use this URL in the next step as the `SUMOLOGIC_URL` value for the secret in your Sensu handler definition.

     {{< figure src="/images/go/sensu_plus/http_source_address_url.png" alt="Retrieve the HTTP Source Address URL" link="/images/go/sensu_plus/http_source_address_url.png" target="_blank" >}}

 ## Add the Sumo Logic handler

-Now that you've set up a Sumo Logic HTTP Logs and Metrics Source, you can create a [handler][9] that uses the [sensu/sensu-sumologic-handler][8] dynamic runtime asset to send observability data to Sumo Logic.
+Now that you've set up a Sumo Logic HTTP Logs and Metrics Source, you can create a handler that uses the sensu/sensu-sumologic-handler dynamic runtime asset to send observability data to Sumo Logic.

 The Sensu Sumo Logic Handler asset requires a `SUMOLOGIC_URL` variable.
-The value for the `SUMOLOGIC_URL` variable is the Sumo Logic HTTP Source Address URL, which you retrieved in the last step of [setting up an HTTP Logs and Metrics Source][12].
+The value for the `SUMOLOGIC_URL` variable is the Sumo Logic HTTP Source Address URL, which you retrieved in the last step of setting up an HTTP Logs and Metrics Source.

 {{% notice note %}}
 **NOTE**: This example shows how to set your Sumo Logic HTTP Source Address URL as an environment variable and use it as a secret with Sensu's `Env` secrets provider.
-Read [Use secrets management in Sensu](../../../operations/manage-secrets/secrets-management/) for more information about using the `Env` secrets provider.
 {{% /notice %}}

 ### Configure the SUMOLOGIC_URL environment variable